 I’ve been so busy advising clients and delivering online courses recently that it’s been difficult to find time to take a step back and look strategically as to where opportunities for the emerging hydrogen economy may lie.

 With recent media coverage I thought it may be informative to see what might be happening in the United States.
-The country is in the throes of an election which may be definitive for the way which energy policy and delivery prevails in the coming years.
-It mirrors an interesting time in the run up to the 2016 election I spent with BOEM during an enjoyable week in Virginia.
+The country is re-baselining after an election which may be definitive for the way which energy policy and delivery prevails in the coming years and mirrors an interesting time around the 2016 election I spent with BOEM during an enjoyable week in Virginia.
 That same BOEM is now making available offshore energy leasing opportunities – and on a massive scale.

 The one which caught my particular attention is away from the usual areas gaining renewables sector attention in the North East and Western seaboards and is remarkable also for its sheer scale.
 This is the Gulf of Mexico leasing round centred around the US portion of it; The area is well known for oil and gas production – which BOEM also administers and incumbents already engaged include European majors including Equinor Shell and BP.